-With the advent of eCommerce and online shopping, the entire strategy of the sales funnel has been changed.
+With the advent of eCommerce and online shopping, the entire strategy of the sales funnel has changed.
 Today, checkout optimization means a lot more than simply making sure you have enough lines open and cashiers working.
 Every step along the sales funnel can be optimized, and this starts with a robust social media strategy.
 In this infographic, we’ll examine some of the best ways you can use social media to grow your sales, increase conversions, and nurture a robust community around your brand.

-Unlike the old days, where the interaction with the customer started and ended inside a brick-and-mortar store, a business with a robust social media strategy is in a constant dialogue with the consumer.
+Unlike the old days, where the interaction with the customer started and ended inside a brick-and-mortar store, a business with a robust social media strategy is in constant dialogue with the consumer.
 The consumer looks to the brand for updates, news, and even relevant entertainment from time to time.

 You can use social media to grow your relationship with the customer into a mutually beneficial and rewarding one.
 Social media gives you the opportunity to continue to be visible, and therefore relevant, to customers long after their initial purchase was made.
 Where a brick-and-mortar store would need to rely on the customer’s own memory to bring them back to the store, social media allows you to constantly refresh their image of you in their mind, reinforcing your relationship with them.